NewsLocal NewsInvestigations

 and last updated

-FORT WORTH, TX — A verdict has been reached in the trial for one of the founders of Blueacorn, a COVID-19-era company that helped process Paycheck Protection Program loans.
+FORT WORTH, TX — A verdict has been reached in the trial for one of the founders of Blueacorn, a company that helped process Paycheck Protection Program loans during the COVID-19 pandemic.

 Stephanie Hockridge, who worked as an ABC15 news anchor from 2011 to 2018, started the financial tech company in Scottsdale with her husband, Nathan Reis, and others in 2020.

 On Friday, a jury found Hockridge guilty on one count of conspiracy to commit wire fraud.
-She was found not guilty on four counts of wire fraud.
+She was acquitted of four counts of wire fraud.

 Hockridge's trial began earlier this month, while Reis's trial is scheduled for August.
-Both defendants have pleaded not guilty.
+Reis has pleaded not guilty.

-During the trial, prosecutors said the couple and their co-conspirators submitted fraudulent Paycheck Protection Program applications to obtain forgivable COVID-19 relief loans for businesses and individuals.
+During Hockridge's trial, prosecutors said the couple and their co-conspirators submitted fraudulent Paycheck Protection Program applications to obtain forgivable COVID-19 relief loans for businesses and individuals.

 READ MORE: Scottsdale-based Blueacorn founders indicted in PPP loan fraud investigation